eclipse-vertx/vert.x/new/manual.md

 Some of the key highlights include:

 * Polyglot.
 Write your application in JavaScript, Java or Ruby.
 It's up to you.
 Or mix and match several programming languages in a single application.
-(Groovy, Scala and Clojur support is scheduled too).
+(Groovy, Scala and Clojure support is scheduled too).

 * No more worrying about concurrency.
 Vert.x allows you to write all your code as single threaded, freeing you from the hassle of multi-threaded programming.
 Race conditions and locks are a thing of the past.